0

 It is difficult to know his motive = To know his motive is difficult

 Note :: that when we wish to emphasize the infinitive phrase, it may be put at the beginning, especially when it is short.
-Example :
+Example :- To err is human or It is human to err.

 - To become a well known writer was his life-long ambition or It was his lifelong ambition to become a well known writer.